ASTR 1210 (O'Connell) Study Guide

 Scientific values & methods are relatively new in human

 New interpretations are required to be consistent with all established

-This is a tremendously challenging requirement!
+Given all that we now know about nature, this is a tremendously challenging requirement!

 The scientific method in practice: